 - Spray will not run off the leaf because of dew or fog.

-- Avoid spraying during calm wind condition – inversion layer therefore drift.
+- Avoid spraying during calm wind conditions – inversion layer therefore drifts.

 - Avoid values greater than 10°C.

 - Avoid spraying in air temperatures above 28°C.

 - Potential impact on both droplet survival and evaporation rate: spray droplet will evaporate off the plant leaf before it has time to enter the plant tissue.

 For the Decagon 5TE sensor it is now possible to calculate in FieldClimate the Pore EC according to the method illustrated in the 5TE Operators.
 Manual Version 3 – Decagon, derived form Hilhorst, M.A.
 2000.
 To activate the calculation you have to switch it on in the Soil moisture configuration tool as indicated in Fig. 1.
 The calculation requires an offset term, which Decagon recommends to set equal to 6.
 This is also the default value inserted in FieldClimate, but it’s possible to change it in the relative box indicated in Fig. 1, since Hilhorst applies for different soils and media values between 1,9 and 7,6 and suggest to use an average value of 4,1.

 Figure 1 – Only for Decagon 5TE sensor: activation of the pore EC calculation and offset term setting.

 - Remember that Bulk EC, Pore EC and Solution EC are different variables.